Angry Birds Seasons: Gameplay

 Just as in the original Angry Birds, players use a slingshot to launch an assortment of birds at nearby structures, with the intent of hitting targets located on or within them.
 The main targets are the pigs, and they can be defeated if directly fired at, or through other strategies, e.g.: the bird hits a structure that falls on the pig, defeating it.
 Small sized pigs are weak and easily defeated, while bigger pigs can sustain more damage.
-Each level pack represents a different "season", often based upon different themes and holidays.
-Different level packs have each unique theme and sometimes much different gameplay.
+The game contains 29 different episodes, with each representing a different "season," often based upon different themes and holidays.
+Different episodes have each unique theme and sometimes much different gameplay.
+On October 21, 2015, the game got a major update for its 5th anniversary.
+This added a new currency known as birdcoins which drastically impacted how the game was played.
+Each episode released from "Trick Or Treat" to "South Hamerica" would be locked behind a birdcoin paywall.
+Players could earn birdcoins by completing levels or by spending real money.
+This update also added the "Quests" mechanic where each day the player would be given 3 tasks and, if they were completed, they would be rewarded birdcoins or a Power-Up.
+Additionally, the player can also get given a 3 part quest where they will be given one each day for three days and, if all three are completed, the player will unlock a new costume for a bird, known as "Birdwear."